 - Patients must be physically well enough that they are fully ambulatory, capable of all self care, and are capable of all but physically strenuous activities.
 As an example, patients must be well enough that they would be able to carry out office work or light housework.

-- This study is for men age 18 and older.
+- This study is for men and women age 18 and older.

 For more information about this study and to inquire about eligibility, please contact Dr. Diane Reidy-Lagunes at 646-888-4185.